Evaaaaaaa/Learn2Relax/README.md

 >`python configs/config.py`

 ## Inference App
-To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed then run
+- To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed then run
 >`streamlit run app.py`

-If no browser window pops up, paste the Network URL in the browser and you will be able to see the app interface as below
+If no browser window pops up, point your browser to the Network URL and you will be able to see the app interface as below
 <img src="figs/streamlit4.gif" width="450">

-To create a containerized application, in the project directory `Learn2Relax`, run
+- To create a containerized application locally, in the project directory `Learn2Relax`, run
 >`docker build --tag learn2relax-streamlit:1.0 .`

+- To deploy and scale up the app online using Google Kubernetes Engine(GKE) and Google Cloud Platforms(GCP) Prerequisites
+1. Google Cloud SDK: Before we start, you need to install the Cloud software development kit (SDK), which includes the gcloud command-line tool that provides the primary command-line interface for Google Cloud.

+2. Kubenetes SDK: After you install gcloud, you need to install the kubectl command-line tool, which provides the primary command-line interface for running commands against Kubernetes clusters. kubectl can be installed via the following command: gcloud components install kubectl.

+3. Docker: You also need to download and install Docker application.
+If you are new to Docker, here’s a quickstart guide.

+4. GCP account: Deployment via GCP will incurr a charge, so you need to register for an GCP account.

 ## Analysis
 ### Approaches